-It is also recognised that OxSFC receives a number of speculative applications.
+It is also recognised that OSFC receives a number of speculative applications.
 This is particularly the case for teaching positions.
-These may be used to fill short-term and 'last-minute' vacancies.
+Where speculative applications are received.
+Candidates will always be directed to apply for roles in line with the normal application process.

-Advertisements for positions which involve working with children will make specific reference to the OxSFC Safer Recruitment Policy.
+Advertisements for positions which involve working with children will make specific reference to the OSFC Safer Recruitment Policy.
 Applicants will be made aware that: